EdCommGlobal

 1. The Overlooked "Middle Layer" Students

-In top public schools in San Diego (such as Torrey Pines), it is common to have 500-600 students per grade and over 40 students per class.
+In high-interest public schools in San Diego (such as Torrey Pines), it is common to have 500-600 students per grade and over 40 students per class.

 • Public School Reality: Counselors have limited energy.
 Teachers usually focus on the two ends: the Top 5% academic elites aiming for Ivies, and struggling students needing special attention.